What do you want to learn?

 As an ecommerce business grows, automating certain processes helps companies scale to meet the growing needs of their customers.
 Small ecommerce businesses can get away with certain manual processes because there’s not a very high order volume yet.
 At the same time, automating as much as possible early on can help businesses grow faster.
 There might be a higher upfront cost, but it can pay dividends.

-If implemented properly, automated shipping can help you run your business with greater efficiency, saving valuable time and resources.
+If implemented properly, automated shipping can help you run your business with greater supply chain efficiency, saving valuable time and resources.
 Below we jump into how you do just that.

 What is automated shipping?